babbel/build-your-own-react-workshop.js/docs/hooks.md

 The fundamentals of a hook are:
 1. A react hook is exported as a named export by React
-2. It must be called in a React component
+2. It must be called in a React functional component
 3. Hooks can't be called conditionally, as React uses the order of calling to keep track of them

 Now let's take our `Counter` above and use it in an `App` component to think further about our architecture: